johnbntn/johnbntn.github.io/content/blog/parikhs_theorem.md

 draft = true
 +++

 Don't let the lobbyists at big PDA have you thinking there's only one way to prove a language is context free.
 Parikh's theorem is a helpful alternative when a pda seems too complex to draw.
-In this post we'll go over Parikh's Theorem, its proof, and how to use it.
+In this post we'll go over Parikh's Theorem, two (!) proofs, and how to use it.
 Strap in because it's gonna be a wild ride.

 ### Background
 Like any good TCS concept, Parikh's Theorem starts with a slightly intimidating amount of definitions.
 They are as follows: